Skip to main content

 Extensions Overview

 An extension gives the model tools for your systems — read an incident, search logs, list deployments, open a ticket, and so on.
-This page explains the extension architecture; the next pages walk through building one and the manifest reference.
+This section is for creating extensions; for installing, connecting, and managing them as a user, see Using Extensions.

 What an extension is

 An extension is a small program that speaks the Model Context Protocol (MCP).
 It advertises a set of tools (each with a name, description, and JSON-Schema input) and executes them when the model calls.
-NeatContext launches your extension, asks it what tools it has, and routes tool calls to it during chat.
+NeatContext launches your extension, asks it what tools it has, and routes a connected AI client's tool calls to it.

 A NeatContext extension is a folder containing: